 |5:21 – 5:50pm||Discussion of possible design action outcomes of heuristics session|

-This course introduces a novel set of heuristics used to evaluated gameful applications and gameful design, so an interest in either games and playful interaction is helpful for participants interested in the course.
+This course introduces a novel set of heuristics used to evaluate gameful applications and gameful design, so an interest in either games and playful interaction is helpful for participants interested in the course.
 Given that these heuristics are aimed at people working with real-world designs, we invite industrial and academic HCI researchers, designers, and user experience professionals to participate.
 The course is particularly useful for people interested in game design and user experience evaluation.

 Ph.D.
 Student in Personalized Health Gamification